 Marsha Sturdevant, Chair

 Dr. Marsha S Sturdevant of District 7 (Indian Springs Village area) is a retired pediatrician from the University of Alabama at Birmingham (UAB) and former Medical Director of the Adolescent Health Center at Children’s of Alabama.
-She has a long history of community service and is currently serving on the Board of Directors of AIDS Alabama.
-She previously served on the Board of Directors of Cahaba Valley Healthcare, where she still serves as the volunteer Medical Director.
-She is a member of the Executive Committee of the Shelby County Democratic Party representing District 7.
+She has a long history of community service and is currently serving on the Board of Directors of AIDS Alabama and Destination Imagination, Alabama.
+She was a founding member and previously served on the Board of Directors of Cahaba Valley Healthcare.
+She is a member of the Executive Committee of the Shelby County Democratic Party representing District 7 and a member of the State Democratic Executive Committee representing House District 43.
 She has led the ShelbyDems’ Healthcare committee and is an advocate for Medicaid expansion, gun safety, and clear air and water.
 As such, she is a member of Alabama Arise, Moms Demand Action, Alabama Rivers Alliance, and GASP.

 Carole Marks, Former Chair (June 2015 – November 2021)